magandrez/pkg-info-srv/README.md

 - The requirement of the solution being written in Typescript was deemed _a recommendation from the client_.
 If any other framework/approach is implemented, a justification ensues.

+- The service should listen to the file changes (i.e.: the file can be considered dynamic, thus the service needs to react to file changes and serve the updated information accordingly.

 A solution
 ------------